pu2clr/SI4735/examples/SI47XX_01_SERIAL_MONITOR/README.md

 ## Example 01 - SI4735_01_POC

 Test and validation of the SI4735 Arduino Library.
+It is an receiver FM, MW and SW (from 1.7MHz to 30MHz).
 The main advantages of using this sketch are:
 * It is a easy way to check if your circuit is working;
 * You do not need to connect any display device to make your radio works;
 * You do not need connect any push buttons or encoders to change volume and frequency;